 Membership of REMA gives you access to a wide range of benefits:

-You will be a member of a representative and well-established network that has been representing the sector and defending its interests for over 20 years.
+You will be a member of a well-established network that has been representing the sector and defending its interests for over 20 years.

 Through meetings, working groups and conferences, you will be able to meet other early music professionals on a regular basis and establish lasting partnerships.